NoahHenrikKleinschmidt/qpcr/README.md

 ![](./Examples/Example%20Results/colorful.png)

 ### Getting started
 A set of basic introductory tutorials is available as `jupyter notebooks` in the [Examples](https://github.com/NoahHenrikKleinschmidt/qpcr/tree/main/Examples) directory in this repository.
-For more information about the API, checkout the documentation at the [github-pages](https://noahhenrikkleinschmidt.github.io/qpcr/index.html).
+For more information about the API, checkout the documentation on [read-the-docs](https://qpcr.readthedocs.io/en/latest/).

 ### Qupid Web App
 In case you prefer a graphical-user-interface, `qpcr` offers the *Qupid* web app built with `streamlit`.
 Qupid offers the bulk of qpcr's main features with costumizability to some degree.
 Qupid is openly available [via streamlit](https://share.streamlit.io/noahhenrikkleinschmidt/qupid/main/src/main.py).